The following year it was first publicized as an annual convention.

 2nd Term - Net Control Operator

 All of the above is loosely structured; no need to worry about formality.
-Everyone is welcome to join us, and though membership in the 3900 Club is not required, it is encouraged.
+Everyone is welcome to join us, and though membership in the 3900 Club is not required, but is encouraged.

 Thank you for being a part of our Sunday mornings!